 For men, the primary causes of relationship breakups cited are:

 1. We wanted different things in life.

 4. We were in different stages in life.

 5. It was bad timing / she cheated on me.

 So, when I ask, “What caused your breakup?”
 I give 47 options, and these above responses are the ones that come up again and again.

 So, actually, the top two things that are in common between men and women for causing breakups are constant arguments and wanting different things in life.
 Both of those are connected to values.
 Do you share values, do you want the same things in life?
 The second is about how you respond to each other.
-How do you handle arguments?
+How do you each handle arguments?

 Another piece of advice that I would give, which some people might say is unusual, is get clear about the way you handle arguments.
-How do you handle problems?
+How do you each handle problems?